 Today’s Before & After: The Divi Gallery Module

-Before we begin, let’s take a look at the default Divi Gallery Module.
+Before we begin, let’s take a look at the default Divi and its Gallery Module.
 When you add images to the Divi Gallery Module and do nothing else, the image below is basically what you get.

 By the end of our tutorial today we’re going to achieve a tiled gallery with custom padding like the one you see below.